The Most Expensive Month: A Complete Cost Breakdown of Patagonia

 Key facts before we dive in

-• I travelled for one month, from the end of November to end of December.
+I travelled for one month, from the end of November to the end of December.
 This is the shoulder season in Patagonia.
-The peak season starts in January through to February where accommodation prices are considerably higher.
+The peak season starts in January through to February, when accommodation prices are considerably higher.

-• I didn't camp.
-I stayed in dorm rooms and spent a couple of nights in an Airbnb.
+I didn't camp.
+I stayed in dorm rooms and spent a couple of nights in a private room.

 My Patagonia Itinerary